neilroy63/neilroy63/README.md

 - 👋 Hi, I’m @neilroy63
 - 👀 I’m interested in full stack web development.
 - 🎓 I’m currently honing my skills at Monash University here in Melbourne, Australia.
-- ✨ I’m looking to collaborate on any open source projects that will also help me improve my skills.
+- ✨ I’m looking to collaborate on any open source projects that might also help me improve my skills further.
 - 🤙 You can reach me on my Github.

 <!---